How to Clone A Gmail Account Step by Step?

 Approved By Anuraag Singh

-The Short Answer: To clone a Gmail account, you can use Gmail’s native “Import Mail” (POP3) feature.
+The Short Answer: To clone Gmail account, you can use Gmail’s native “Import Mail” (POP3) feature.
 It is free but slow, often takes more than 48 hours.
-Instead, use a Professional tool to create an instant, perfect replica that preserves your folder structure and labels.
+Instead, use a Professional tool to create an instant replica that preserves not just the emails but the folder structure and read/unread status as well.

 I recently needed to make multiple copies of my personal Gmail account.
 While researching the security guidelines, what I found was that most methods are either outdated or fail to produce a true clone.
 Not only that, but some of them recommend methods that violate Google’s recent security updates.

-So, I am here to teach you three reliable ways to create a Gmail ID clone step-by-step.
+So, I am here to teach you three reliable ways to clone Gmail ID step-by-step.
 Including the professional automated solution, the native “live” import, and the manual drag-and-drop method.

 What You’ll Learn Hide

-Duplicating Gmail accounts is not as difficult as people make it seem.
-All you need is a little bit of guidance, and that’s exactly what this write-up is for.
-Read it in its entirety and discover the multiple methods you can use to create a second, third, fourth, or as many copies as you want.
-Just make sure you adhere to all the dos and don’ts that I cover.
+For creating a duplicate Gmail account, all you need is a little bit of guidance, and that’s exactly what you will find in this write-up.
+So, read it in its entirety and discover the multiple methods you can use to create as many clones as you want.
+However, when you attempt the methods, make sure you adhere to all the dos and don’ts that I state in the guide.

 There are multiple reasons to make a duplicate Gmail account.
 I have tried to list down the most common ones below.
 See if you fall into any of the following categories:

-• Keep a secondary backup of all email messages.
+• Keep a secondary Gmail backup of important email messages.

-• Retain data access in case the primary account is lost or hacked.
+• Retain access to email data in case the primary account becomes inaccessible.

-• Free up some storage in the primary account.
+• Free up storage space in the original Gmail account.

 For users who want a “One-Click” solution with zero data loss.

-The best part about this tool is that you can make multiple copies of a single Gmail account.
+The best part about this tool is that you can copy the same Gmail data into more than one destination account you own.
 When you reach the account mapping screen of the tool, download the template.
 In the source column, populate all the entries with the same Gmail account and the same app password.
 Whereas in the destination column, add all the Gmail accounts where you want to clone the data.

 Then continue with the on-screen instructions.